Self-Refining Language Model Anonymizers via Adversarial Distillation: Introduction

-To address these limitations, we propose \textit{SElf-refining Anonymization with Language models} ({\sname}), a novel framework for distilling the anonymization capabilities of LLMs into small language models (SLMs).
-Our approach leverages adversarial interactions between an LLM anonymizer and an inference model to collect anonymized texts with inferred private attributes.
-Using this data, we train an SLM anonymizer via a two-stage distillation: supervised fine-tuning (SFT) for task adaptation, followed by direct preference optimization (DPO)~\citep{rafailov2023direct} for refinement.
-In SFT, the model learns from trajectory pairs by taking each anonymized text as input and predicting a subsequent version with improved privacy and utility.
-This encourages the model to generate diverse anonymizations with better privacy-utility trade-offs.
-The model is also trained to infer private attributes and evaluate utility, enabling it to assess anonymization quality.
-In DPO, we further refine the model using preference pairs, treating anonymizations that are more robust to attribute inference and exhibit better utility as preferred generations.
-This trains the model to more reliably generate higher-quality anonymizations.
+To address these limitations, we propose \textit{SElf-refining Anonymization with Language models} ({\sname}), a novel framework for efficiently distilling the anonymization capabilities of LLMs into small language models (SLMs). {\sname} leverages adversarial interactions between an LLM anonymizer and an inference model to collect anonymized texts paired with inferred private attributes.
+Using this data, we train an SLM anonymizer through a two-stage distillation process: supervised fine-tuning (SFT) for task adaptation, followed by direct preference optimization (DPO)~\citep{rafailov2023direct} for refinement.
+In the SFT stage, the model learns from trajectory pairs, taking each preceding text as input and predicting a subsequent text with improved privacy and utility.
+This encourages the model to generate diverse anonymizations that achieve stronger privacy-utility trade-offs.
+The model is also trained to infer private attributes and assess utility, enabling it to evaluate the quality of different anonymizations, including its own.
+In the DPO stage, we further refine the model using preference pairs, where anonymizations that are more robust to attribute inference and preserve better utility are treated as preferred outputs.
+This trains the model to consistently produce higher-quality anonymizations.
 At inference time, the model performs iterative self-refinement, alternating between anonymization and evaluation to enhance its own outputs, without relying on external model feedback.